 I got up this morning with a mission to help my daughter.
 As a homework assignment, she was asked to gather pictures of herself which capture her favorite things.
 As I began skimming through files of photos on my computer, you would have thought I was spending most of my time smiling and reminiscing about the past.
 To my surprise, recalling those days turned into feelings of discouragement as my role as MOM.

-You see, after I had my first daughter, seven years ago, I did a great job taking lots of pictures and getting them into a scrapbook in a timely matter.
+You see, after I had my first daughter, ten years ago, I did a great job taking lots of pictures and getting them into a scrapbook in a timely matter.
 As life got more hectic and our family grew, I didn’t capture the same moments by photograph with my other two kids—probably because I usually had one kid on my hip and a basket of laundry in the other.

 The reality is, life will always be hectic and I CaN’t Do iT ALL.
 As soon as I had those sunken feelings this morning I could see how this day was going to pan out—feeling guilty ALL day about the numerous things I should be doing better.
 Like how I should plan meals ahead of time instead of pulling meat from the freezer at 4:59 every afternoon…or logging our monthly expenses in a spreadsheet every month instead of staring at a pile of receipts from the last 5 months.
 The list is never-ending, isn’t it?